VIRTUAL-K4MI-CLUB/Master/x.md

-`VIRTUAL K4MI has entered the shadow realm`
+`VIRTUAL K4MI has entered the shadow realm.`